MaximKitsenko/MaximKitsenko.github.io/_posts/2015-05-05-Jmeter-quick-start.md

 ![_config.yml]({{ site.baseurl }}/images/2015-05-27-Jmeter-quick-start/7.png)

-Graphs to view tests results.
+Graphs to view tests results (latency):

 ![_config.yml]({{ site.baseurl }}/images/2015-05-27-Jmeter-quick-start/8.png)

 Jmeter can be configured to send test results to some place in real-time.
-For example i configured graphite to show test results.
+For example i configured graphite to show count of passed and failed tests:

 ![_config.yml]({{ site.baseurl }}/images/2015-05-27-Jmeter-quick-start/9.png)